Olympic Pin Trading Information: 1992 Summer Olympics in Barcelona, Spain

 Leading Up to the Olympics

-The competition between potential host cities is fierce and they vie for the honor of hosting the Olympic games with the planning stages often ten to twelve years or more in advance.
+The competition between potential host cities is fierce and they vie for the honor of hosting the Olympic games with the planning stages, often 10 to 12 years or more in advance.
 Obviously this entails much coordination between private and public entities to successfully win the bid.

 Infrastructure for the Olympic venues and enough lodgings for participants and visitors to the host city must often be built.
 Security measures must be taken into consideration to ensure safety for everyone.
 This entails a huge financial commitment on the part of the host city.

 Obviously they hope to recoup much of the money spent from the swarms of people worldwide who attend the Olympics, and also continuing afterwards because of the added publicity brought to the world's attention.

 Olympic pins are even created at this stage.
 They are called Bid Pins.
 There are also Countdown Pins.
 There are undoubtedly many that have been created prior to each of the Olympics.
 Sometimes these are issued years in advance!